Anthuynh81/6100-Project1/README.md

 -------
 #### Results

-Future Work, Comments - students may want to consider the following questions
+The following questions and our responses are as follows:

 ##### What was unique about the data?
 Did you have to deal with imbalance?
 What data cleaning did you do?
 Outlier treatment?
 Imputation?